 The goal of this unique partnership is to help MST survivors break through isolation and stigma as well as any physical or psychological aftereffects of the sexual violence and betrayal experienced during their military service.

-MST survivors will participate in two groups: one for women and one for men coached by Well Arts staff of the same gender.
-During 10 weeks of writing scheduled to begin in early February, the writers will explore their MST experiences during safe nurturing writing workshops led by experienced Well Arts facilitators who will share theatre writing tools and techniques through a framework in which the participants’ stories can be told.
+During 10 weeks of writing, the participants will explore their MST experiences during safe nurturing writing workshops led by experienced Well Arts facilitators who will share theatre writing tools and techniques through a framework in which the participants’ stories can be told.
 After the 10 weeks of writing, with input and approval from the writers, their stories will be combined and edited into a final script.
-Well Arts will then hire professional theater artists (directors, actors, designers) to present staged readings at Milagro Theatre in Portland, OR in May 2015.
+Well Arts will then hire professional theater artists (directors, actors, designers) to present staged readings.

 We are currently looking for people who have experienced MST who would like to participate in this ambitious project.